 A prolific academic and researcher, she is involved in international, innovative and interdisciplinary research and has published extensively in international, regional and national refereed journals.
 Professor Mugumbate is also the lead innovative researcher in the Drug Discovery and Informatics Group that is conducting ground-breaking work on medicinal drug manufacturing in Zimbabwe.

 Over the years, she has attracted highly prestigious and competitive local and international grants that include the following:

-- The Marie Skłodowska-Curie Actions COFUND (grant number 291772), EMBL Interdisciplinary Postdoc (EIPOD) programme – prestigious award for outstanding researchers involved in interdisciplinary research for 2013 -2016.
+Grand Challenge – Drug Discovery Africa, (2021-2023; The Third World Academy of Sciences (TWAS)/UNESCO Research Grant Award; The Medicine for Malaria Venture; The Marie Skłodowska-Curie Actions COFUND (grant number 291772), EMBL Interdisciplinary Postdoc (EIPOD) programme – prestigious award for outstanding researchers involved in interdisciplinary research for 2013 -2016.

-Furthermore, she is a member of the National Pharmaceutical Development Team spearheading the establishment of pharmaceutical manufacturing plants by Zimbabwean universities.
+Furthermore, she is a member of the team spearheading the establishment of pharmaceutical manufacturing plants by Zimbabwean universities.

 If you'd like to suggest a correction for this profile and you are the owner use the edit button button below.
 For corrections to another person's profile contact the Webmaster on the email firstname.lastname@example.org or call ext 2132Edit Profile